LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ### Explanation:

 **getCustomerData() :**
 This is a private method, which has the logic implemented to read the Customer Json and save it to the class instance variable.
-You should be creating more methods like this if you have more test data files like getPaymentOptions(), getProducts() etc.

 **JsonDataReader() :**
 Here the responsibility of the constructor is to call getCustomerData() method only.

-**getCustomerByName() :** This just filter the information and return the specific customer to the test.
+**getCustomerByName() :** This just filter method.
+It scans all the information and return the specific customer to the test.
-## Step 6 : Modify FileReaderManager to return JSsonDataReader object
+## Step 6 : Modify FileReaderManager to return JsonDataReader object
 As we have a FileReaderManager singleton class over all the readers, so we need to make an entry of JsonDataReader in that as well.